 The knot was introduced to America by the factory representatives of the fluorocarbon line maker company Seaguar.
-It is a simple and reliable knot made with a double line.
-It connects a fluorocarbon leader to a monofilament line.
-It maintains a high percentage of the main line strength.
-The knot has a wind-on profile and is great while using long, low-visibility leaders.
-It may slip for braid to mono connections.
+It is a simple and reliable knot made with a double line that connects a fluorocarbon leader to a monofilament line.
+Maintaining a high percentage of the main line strength, the knot has a wind-on profile and is great while using long, low-visibility leaders.
 The breaking strength has been found to be 11 to 13 pounds in tests.
-It works with lines of the same diameter.
+It works with lines of the same diameter and may slip for braid to mono connections.

 How to Tie a Seaguar Knot